gsa-oes/office-of-evaluation-sciences/pages/Building-Evidence/evaluations.md

 specifying key outcomes and analytic choices, and we post it on our website
           <br>
-          - Step 4: An initial analysis of results is presented to the full team to check that the analysis is sound and comprehensive, that any limitations have been identified, and that alternative explanations have been addressed to the greatest extent possible
+          - Step 4: An initial analysis of results is presented to the full team to check that the analysis is sound, comprehensive, and that any limitations have been identified
           <br>
-          - Step 5: After the initial analysis has been team-vetted and refined, it is checked by having a second analyst, who is unaware of the initial results and findings, reproduce it.
+          - Step 5: Our initial analysis is then checked by a second analyst, who is unaware of the initial results and findings, to check reproducibility.
           <br>
           - Step 6: To ensure transparency and reproducibility, all evaluation materials are checked for completeness and proper archiving before a report is published.</p>
-           <p><a href="{{ '/methods' | prepend: site.baseurl }}">Learn more about our OES Evaluation Process.</a></p>
+           <p><a href="{{ '/methods' | prepend: site.baseurl }}">Learn more about our Evaluation Process.</a></p>
       </div>
     </div>
   </div>